Last updated: 09/2019

 - The Autoregressive Integrated Moving Average (ARIMA) model shows how the reductions in rural ozone concentrations compare with the implementation of the NBP in 2003 (two-year 14 ppb reduction from 2002) and the start of the CAIR NOₓ Ozone Season program in 2009 (two-year 7 ppb reduction from 2007).

-- Four of the five lowest observed ozone concentrations were between 2013 and 2016.
+- Five of the six lowest observed annual ozone concentrations were between 2013 and 2017.
 Ozone season NOₓ emissions fell steadily under CAIR and continued to drop after implementation of CSAPR in 2015.
 In addition, implementation of the mercury and air toxics standards (MATS), which began in 2015, achieves co-benefit reductions of NOₓ emissions.

 Changes in 8-Hour Ozone Concentrations